 The bacteria are capable of causing serious damage very quickly.
 If left untreated, the infection can cause brain damage or even death.
 Antibiotics can usually eliminate the bacteria.
-Still, about 10 to 15 percent of cases result in death even when antibiotics are used.
-Among people who recover, 11 to 19 percent will experience long-term complications.
+Still, about of cases result in death even when antibiotics are used.
+Among people who recover, will experience long-term complications.
 Those numbers may be higher among younger people.

 The severity of complications generally increases with the severity of the original infection.
 A study of teens that survived meningitis infection found that more than half had physical aftereffects.